9001/copyparty/README.md

 ## client crashes

-### frefox wsod
+### firefox wsod

 firefox 87 can crash during uploads  -- the entire browser goes, including all other browser tabs, everything turns white

 however you can hit `F12` in the up2k tab and use the devtools to see how far you got in the uploads:

-* get a complete list of all uploads, organized by statuts (ok / no-good / busy / queued):
+* get a complete list of all uploads, organized by status (ok / no-good / busy / queued):
   `var tabs = { ok:[], ng:[], bz:[], q:[] }; for (var a of up2k.ui.tab) tabs[a.in].push(a); tabs`

 * list of filenames which failed: